adamshephard/ODYN_inference/README.md

 ### Model Weights

 The Transformer model weights (for dyplasia segmentation) obtained from training on the Sheffield OED dataset: [OED Transformer checkpoint](https://drive.google.com/file/d/1EF3ItKmYhtdOy5aV9CJZ0a-g03LDaVy4/view?usp=sharing).
+The HoVer-Net+ model weights (for epithelium segmentation) obtained from training on the Sheffield OED dataset: [OED HoVer-Net+ checkpoint](https://drive.google.com/file/d/1D2OQhHv-5e9ncRfjv2QM8HE7PAWoS79h/view?usp=sharing).
+Note, these weights are updated compared to TIAToolbox's and are those obtained in this [paper](https://arxiv.org/abs/2307.03757).
 The MLP model weights obtained from training on each fold of the Sheffield OED dataset: [OED MLP checkpoint]().
 If any of the models or checkpoints are used, please ensure to cite the corresponding paper.